gianfaye/gianfaye-jekyll/_posts/2015-11-26-philippine-online-banking-security-vulnerabilities.md

 <hr>

 <small>_Disclaimer: I am no expert in Information Security or Cybersecurity and I have minimal technical knowledge of the aforementioned fields as of this typing.
-If you are an expert on any of these fields and you have any concerns or additional input, feel free to post on comments section below._</small>
+If you are an expert on any of these fields and you have any concerns or additional input, feel free to post on the comments section below._</small>

 <hr>